oosayeroo/sayer-weedshop/Readme.md

 # A WeedShop Job for QBCore Framework

  -- First of all, i would like to thank DrB1ackBeard for his amazing burgershot script which helped me understand alot as im learning still and this took me a few days to finish.
- -- Major rework of burgershot job to work as a player run weed shop using legion weed clinic MLO -- Will Work fine alongside qb-burgershot.
+-- Thank you to Bamboozled for the MLO Gret Work There -- Major rework of burgershot job to work as a player run weed shop using legion weed clinic MLO -- Will Work fine alongside qb-burgershot.